Python

 • Most likely: $PATH is not set in a ~/.zprofile or ~/.zshrc configuration file.
 Without a correct $PATH, the shell cannot find the python command.

-You can read the guide Mac PATH for more information about the $PATH setting.
+You can read the article Mac Python PATH for more information about setting the $PATH for Python.

 Restart your Terminal